gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 {{{example url="../webgl-less-code-more-fun-quad-programinfo.html" }}}

+One more, sometimes we have data that has no indices and we have to call `gl.drawArrays`.
+Other times do have indices and we have to call `gl.drawElements`.
+Given the data we have we easily check which by looking at `bufferInfo.indices`.
+If it exists we need to call `gl.drawElements`.
+If not we need to call `gl.drawArrays`.
+So there's a function, `webglUtils.drawBufferInfo` that does that.
+It's used like this

+    webglUtils.drawBufferInfo(gl, bufferInfo);

+If you don't pass a 3rd parameter for the type of primitive to draw it assumes `gl.TRIANGLE`.

+Here's an example were we have a non-indexed triangle and an indexed quad.
+Because we're using `webglUtils.drawBufferInfo` the code doesn't have to change when we switch data.

+{{{example url="../webgl-less-code-more-fun-quad-drawbufferinfo.html" }}}

 Anyway, this is the style I try to write my own WebGL programs.
 For the lessons on these tutorials though I've felt like I have to use the standard **verbose** ways so people don't get confused about what is WebGL and what is my own style.
 At some point